Making A Difference in Our County

 Agriculture and Natural Resources

-UGA Extension in Jasper County offers many services to local clientele.
+The University of Georgia Cooperative Extension office in Jasper County offers many services to local clientele.
 Soil, forage and water tests are conducted through UGA’s laboratories, and in-office and on-site consultations are provided on an extensive number of topics, such as lawn health and maintenance, pond management, home gardening, insect control, herbicide and pesticide use, livestock herd management, land use decisions and orchard care, among others.
-Jasper County Agriculture and Natural Resources Agent Charlie Todd went on more than 300 on-site consultations in his first year of service in the county, mainly focusing on the production of timber, hay and cattle.
-While not in the field, Todd often attended meetings where he represented the county’s agricultural interests with groups such as the Upper Ocmulgee River Resource Conservation and Development Council, Piedmont Cattlemen’s Association, Morgan County Cattlemen’s Association and area dairy-production meetings.
-Todd has also become more involved with youth programming with his recent certification as a 4-H shotgun team coach.
-He was responsible for leading 4-H’ers in maintaining the raised garden beds at the local office and he partnered with Jasper County Primary School, where he spoke to more than 200 students on the importance of agricultural sustainability.
+Charlie Todd, Jasper County Agriculture and Natural Resources agent, assisted homeowners and producers in the county with their specific questions and provided programming focusing on the production of timber, hay and cattle.
+While not in the field, Todd often attended meetings where he would represent the county’s agriculture interests with including the Upper Ocmulgee River Resource Conservation and Development Council, Piedmont Cattlemen’s Association, Morgan County Cattlemen’s Association and area dairy production meetings.